-MEM20413 - Certificate II Engineering Pathway (Build & Fly Drones) [Axial Training, 2437]
+MEM20413 - Certificate II Engineering Pathway (Build & Fly Drones) [Axial Training, 2437] This qualification will provide the foundation skills required for students interested in exposure to an

 This qualification will provide the foundation skills required for students interested in exposure to an engineering or related working environment.
 This hands on course will provide skills to operate tools and equipment to build and fly a drone.
 This qualification will equip graduates with knowledge and skills which will enhance their prospects of employment in an engineering or related working environment.
 Please note that students are required to complete 5-days of practical assessment offsite during School holidays as part of this qualification.